 Many patients with vein disease who have been treated in the past, have undergone a dated procedure known as “vein stripping.”
 Unfortunately, vein stripping, is quite painful, requires a long recovery period and is only successful about 50% of the time.
 It is outmoded and not part of the modern vein disease treatment regimen.
 New technology has virtually eliminated the need for surgery in the treatment of surface veins.
 Non-surgical laser treatments allow for fast, pain-free treatment requiring minimal recovery time.

 The procedure for varicose vein removal is referred to as Endovenous Laser Therapy (EVLT).
-It takes less than an hour to perform and only requires local analgesia at the treatment site.
+It takes less than an hour to perform and only requires a local anesthetic at the treatment site.
 By delivering just the right wavelength of laser energy to the affected vein, the treated veins will close.
 Your body automatically routes the blood to other healthy veins.
 While you might feel some unfamiliar sensation, the procedure produces only a mild degree of pain or discomfort for most people.
 There is no downtime and you are encouraged to carry on with normal activities.

 This immediately reverses venous hypertension and begins the healing process from the moment the patient stands up after the procedure!
 As an added bonus, there is also a significant improvement in cosmetic appearance.